h-yamani/h-yamani/README.md

-- 👋 Hi, I’m @h-yamani
+- 👋 Hi, I’m Hoda
-- 👀 I’m interested in machine learning and deep learning
+- 👀 🌱 I’m interested in machine learning and deep learning
-- 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 h-yamani/h-yamani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.